Fartlek Runs: The Simple, Flexible Way to Run Faster and Build Endurance

 #3: Fartlek Fun

-This is a fun fartlek workout where you don’t need your running watch.
+This is a fun fartlek workout that doesn’t require your running watch.

 For beginners, I suggest using mailboxes if you live in a relatively dense neighborhood with lots of houses.

-Basically, you will run at a fast pace from one mailbox to the next.
-Then, you will run at your normal running speed until you hit the subsequent mailbox.
+Basically, you will run at a hard effort from one mailbox to the next.
+Then you will run at your easy running pace until you reach the next mailbox.

-What makes the mailboxes fartlek run fun is that different neighborhoods and streets on your running route will have varied spacing between mailboxes, so you might get lucky and get a nice recovery, or you might get challenged with a long stretch of harder running followed by a really short recovery.
+What makes the mailboxes fartlek run fun is that different neighborhoods and streets along your running route will have varying mailbox spacing, so you might get lucky and get a nice recovery, or you might get challenged by a long stretch of harder running followed by a really short recovery.

 If you want something a little more predictable with your pick-up distances, you can use lampposts or telephone poles.

-Most cities and neighborhoods have fairly uniform distances between subsequent lamp posts or telephone poles, so you can alternate between faster running and normal running speeds as you hit each road marker.
+Most cities and neighborhoods have fairly uniform distances between them, so you can alternate between faster running and easy running speeds as you hit each road marker.

 To really challenge yourself, you can play around with the running speeds that you use in a cyclical manner.